 Is Rice Water Good For Your Kids?

-Rice water, the starchy residue obtained after boiling rice in water, is a good source of B complex vitamins and carbs for your little ones.
-Apart from being a perfect starter to wean your child from breastfeeding, it is also a cheap, readily available remedy to help slash bouts of diarrhea in infants.
+Rice water, the starchy residue obtained after boiling rice in water, is a good source of B complex vitamins and carbs for your little one.
+Apart from being a perfect starter to wean your child from breastfeeding, it is also a cheap, readily available remedy to help slash bouts of diarrhea in infants younger than 4 months.
 When used as bath additive, it can even help soothe dry patches of eczema.